stackbit-projects/royal-kale-459b6/src/pages/index.md

       value: Facebook title for my image
       keyName: property
     - name: 'og:description'
-      value: The preview of the Azimuth theme
+      value: >-
+        This snippet of text will appear when you share your page on social media
       keyName: property
     - name: 'og:image'
       value: /images/12.jpg